Personal accident insurance

-Prangs, slip-ups and mishaps: despite the best laid plans, they happen to everyone.
+Prangs, slip-ups, mishaps: despite the best laid plans, they happen to everyone.

 At best, you're left reaching for the plasters and hoping for sympathy.
-At worst you or a key member of your staff could be out of action for weeks, even months.
+At worst, you or a key member of staff could be out of action for months, years, or (whisper it) much longer.

 Have you thought about how your business would survive?

-However unpalatable a thought it might be, taking steps to protect your business and your income makes sense.
+It's an unpalatable thought, sure, but taking steps to protect your business and your income makes sense.

 Personal accident insurance compensates your business if you or an employee are injured or killed in an accident, regardless of whether it's at work or not.

 - Lump sum payments if someone is killed.

-- The cost of shuffling staff around to cover absences eg, overtime, recruitment, training etc.
+- The cost of shuffling staff around to cover absences eg, recruitment, training etc.